How does the program work?

 "I really enjoy that you have unique classes every semester with the same family of students and that classes reflect real-world concepts.
 Being in honors classes is a unique experience compared to other classes.”- Kathleen Penrod, Honors Program Graduate and Environmental Science Major.

-1. First year honors students enroll in special Honors sections of English 112 and Humanities 101 (freshman seminars) which carry a total of 6 semester hours (s.h.) of credit.
+1. First year honors students enroll in special Honors sections of English in the Fall and Humanities 101 in the Spring which carry a total of 6 semester hours (s.h.) of credit.
 Transfer students or students entering the program late can waive these courses.

 2. During their sophomore and junior years, honors students complete a total of 12 s.h. of honors courses, typically by enrolling in one 3 s.h. honors course each semester.
 A variety of honors courses are offered every semester and may come from areas in any of the College’s four divisions: